Amputation. The word makes pet parents nervous, and it’s easy to understand why.

-Like all surgeries, amputation has risks.
-They can range from bruising and swelling to fatal blood clots during surgery.
+Amputation has risks, like all surgeries.
+Those risks can range from bruising and swelling to fatal blood clots during surgery.

-But as other Tripawd pawrents have reported, amputation surgery side effects are few and far between.
+Thankfully amputation surgery side effects are few and far between, as Tripawd pawrents report.
 According to the American College of Veterinary Surgeons:

 “the complication rate is very low.
 The most common complications, which occur in less than 5% of cases, are wound infection, wound breakdown, and accumulation of fluid underneath the surgical site (i.e., seroma formation).”

-The first step you can take toward reducing your pet’s risk of post-amputation surgery problems is by learning how to find the best vet for amputation surgery.
+You can do things to lower your pet’s risk of post-amputation surgery problems!
+First, how to find the best vet for amputation surgery.
+Then keep reading.

 Tripawds recently talked about amputation surgery risks with one of our biggest supporters, Dr. Pam Wiltzius of River Road Animal Hospital in Puyallup, Washington.
-Dr. Wiltzius isn’t just a vet who works with dogs facing amputation surgery, she also has firsthand experience with amputation because her beloved dog Tazzie went through the process herself after being diagnosed with bone cancer.
+Dr. Wiltzius not only works with dogs facing amputation surgery, she also has personal experience with the Tripawd life; her beloved dog Tazzie was a Tripawd herself because of bone cancer.

 We asked Dr. Wiltzius if she could tell us about the most common amputation surgery risks.
-Here’s what she had to say:
+Here’s what she said:

 A seroma is an abnormal accumulation of fluid that occurs after amputation surgery.
-After a leg is removed, body fluids can build up at the area of least possible resistance, the surgical site.
-Some veterinarians will insert a drainage tube prior to surgery to encourage fluid drainage, some won’t.
-Before surgery, ask your vet what their preference is.
+When a leg is removed, body fluids can build up at the area of least possible resistance, the surgical site.
+To encourage fluid drainage, some veterinarians insert a drainage tube prior to surgery (but some don’t).
+Before surgery, ask your vet if your pet will have a drain.

 If you notice a large pocket of fluid building up around the incision, accompanied by some dripping, your Tripawd may have a seroma.
 Seromas can happen after any invasive procedure but are most common with amputation surgeries.
 Although seromas look terrible, usually they are harmless and can be often be resolved with a pressure bandage and/or draining in the office.